JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui/README.md

 ### Pulling the repository from Git

-If you would like to acess the source code (HTML and CSS files) and the images used in the Horiseon homepage, please navigate to the following public Github repository [Github Repository](https://github.com/JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui.git).
+If you would like to acess the source code (HTML and CSS files) and the images used in the professional portfolio homepage, please navigate to the following public Github repository [Github Repository](https://github.com/JemimaSiddiqui/Portfolio-by-Jemima-Siddiqui.git).

 * Clone the repository to your local desktop using the following steps: